vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 #### Create VCH Wizard

 1. Select the **Registry Access** tab.
-2. Toggle the **Whitelist registry mode** switch to the green ON position.
+2. Set the **Whitelist registry mode** switch to the green ON position.
 2. In the **Whitelist registries** text box, enter the IP address or FQDN and port number for the registry server, or enter a wildcard domain.
 3. Select **Secure** or **Insecure** from the drop-down menu, to specify whether the registry requires a certificate for access.
 4. Optionally click **+** to add more registries to the whitelist.